GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python.md

  [    32765 870097920     32765]]
 ```

-This creates a NumPy array object based on the given size, but its value is randomly generated.

-Initialization of a NumPy array is done as follows:
+The above creates a NumPy array object based on the given size, but its values are random.
+Initialization of a NumPy array is as follows:

 ```python
 import numpy as np